 Because an eating disorder is both a medical and psychological condition, most people with eating disorders meet with a therapist or counselor as part of treatment.
 Although some people may feel embarrassed about going to therapy, it’s important to keep an open mind.
-Many teens, with and without eating disorders, find therapy very helpful.
+Many teens, including those with and without eating disorders, find therapy very helpful.

 Why should I see a therapist?

 There are a lot of benefits to seeing a therapist and the specific benefits can differ from person to person.
 Although there are many different types of therapy, therapy tends to be individualized, meaning that you and your therapist will work on what’s most helpful to you.

 Here’s what an individual therapist can do for you:

 - Provide a safe place to (privately) share feelings without judgment and without fear of causing problems or hurting someone else’s feelings